Glacor/KeepTxt/README.md

 **Usage**

 KeepTxt runs from the command line and calling it with one argument, a note name, edits the exisiting note or creates a new one.

+    keeptxt todo
+    keeptxt "Army List"

 Run keeptxt -h to see the other options.

 **Productivity Tips**